yukinarit/apnggif/README.md

 ## MacOS Prerequisites

-Before you install apnggif on MacOS you need to make sure that you've installed XCode from the app store, otherwise your build will fail.
+Before you install apnggif on MacOS you need to make sure that you've installed XCode from the app store.
+The command line tools on their own lack the needed SDKs, if your build fails because <Vector> wasn't found you've most likely forgotten this step

 ## License